Last Updated: 2 months ago

 The Siamese cat breed is divided into three categories based on their physical attributes.

 These are the Applehead Siamese, the Classic Siamese, and the Modern Siamese cat.

-Regardless of their differences, it is important to note that due to a genetic mutation, all these three classes of Siamese will carry a common trait and that is the blue eyes that they are known for.
+Regardless of their differences, it is important to note that due to a genetic mutation, all three classes of Siamese will carry a common trait, and that is the blue eyes that they are known for.